lgnbhl/BFS/README.md

 are still present in the official BFS website.
 You can access the [RSS feed tables catalog](https://www.bfs.admin.ch/bfs/en/home/statistiken/kataloge-datenbanken/tabellen/_jcr_content/par/ws_catalog.rss.xml?skipLimit=true) using `bfs_get_catalog_tables()`.
-Most of these tables are Excel files.
-Note again that only a part of all the public tables accessible are in the RSS feed.
+Most of these tables are Excel or CSV files.
+Note again that only a part of all the public tables accessible are in the RSS feed (the most recently updated datasets).

 ``` r
 catalog_tables_en <- bfs_get_catalog_tables(language = "en")